Cosmic-Chatter/Constellation/control_server/README.md

 ## Using the web console

 The web console is the most convenient way of managing your settings and viewing the state of every `component`.
-It can be accessed through any modern web browser at the address `http://<control_server_ip>:<control_server_port>`.
+It can be accessed through any web browser at the address `http://<control_server_ip>:<control_server_port>`.

 ### Components tab